cozodb/cozo/docs/functions.md

 ## Type checking and conversion functions

+`to_string(x)` will convert `x` to a string: the argument is unchanged if it is already a string, otherwise its JSON string representation will be returned.

 `to_float(x)` tries to convert `x` to a float.
 Conversion from `Number` always succeeds.
 Conversion from `String` has the following special cases in addition to the usual string representation:

 * `INF` is converted to infinity;